Mayors, village chiefs urged to step up anti-insurgency campaign

-Local chief executives and barangay officials in Negros Oriental are expected to step up their individual and collective efforts to stamp out the communist insurgency in their areas after the signing of a memorandum of agreement (MOA) on Thursday, an Army official said.
+LOCAL chief executives and barangay officials in Negros Oriental are expected to step up their individual and collective efforts to stamp out the communist insurgency in their areas after the signing of a memorandum of agreement (MOA) on Thursday, November 9, 2023, an Army official said.

 Escanillas noted that in the current provincial government-led program to end local communist insurgency, some local executives appeared to be not proactive enough.